ShivaniKakde15/gitproject/README.md

 Reference-style: alt text

-Code and Syntax Highlighting
-Code blocks are part of the Markdown spec, but syntax highlighting isn't.
-However, many renderers -- like Github's and Markdown Here -- support syntax highlighting.
-Which languages are supported and how those language names should be written will vary from renderer to renderer.
-Markdown Here supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the highlight.js demo page.

 Inline `code` has `back-ticks around` it.
 Inline code has back-ticks around it.

-Blocks of code are either fenced by lines with three back-ticks ```, or are indented with four spaces.
-I recommend only using the fenced code blocks -- they're easier and only they support syntax highlighting.

 ```javascript
 var s = "JavaScript syntax highlighting";